NCAS-CMS/cf-python/docs/source/field_analysis.rst

 Laplacian
 ^^^^^^^^^

-The horizontal Laplacian may be calculated with the `~Field.laplacian_xy` method when the field has dimension coordinates of X and Y, in either Cartesian (e.g. plane projection) or spherical polar coordinate systems.
+The horizontal Laplacian of a scalar field may be calculated with the `~Field.laplacian_xy` method when the field has dimension coordinates of X and Y, in either Cartesian (e.g. plane projection) or spherical polar coordinate systems.